 Paints for roofs and facades

-In addition to coverings, another field that has been little explored so far is that of paints that can be applied directly to roofs and facades.
-This is the case with the latest approach to date, published by researchers at Purdue University in Indiana.
+In addition to coverings, another field that is increasingly being explored is that of paints that can be applied directly to roofs and facades.
+This is the case of a proposal published in 2020 by researchers at Purdue University in Indiana.
 They have developed an acrylic paint with a calcium carbonate filler that reflects 95% of sunlight—normal white paints reflect around 80%—and lowers the temperature by almost two degrees.
-Although the performance does not reach those of polymer coverings, the great advantage, as the authors write in the journal Cell Reports Physical Science, is that this system offers “the benefits of convenient paint form, low cost, and compatibility with commercial paint fabrication processes.”
+Although the performance of the paints falls short of that of polymer coatings, the great advantage, as the authors write in the journal Cell Reports Physical Science, is that this system offers “unprecedented benefits of the convenient paint form, low cost, and compatibility with commercial paint fabrication processes.”

 Dynamic systems